angularsen/UnitsNet/README.md

 ```

 #### UnitInfo - Information about a unit
-`UnitInfo` describes a unit, such as its abbreviation, value, type and quantity.
+`UnitInfo` describes a unit, such as its enum value, names and its representation in SI base units.

 ```c#
 // Different ways to look up the unit info.